sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_welchTestHyp.*
-   :alt: Illustration: Null and alternative hypotheses for the Welch t-test
+   :alt: Illustration: Null and alternative hypotheses for the Welch *t*-test
    :name: fig-ttesthyp2

-   Graphical illustration of the null and alternative hypotheses assumed by the Welch t-test.
-Like the Student t-test for Independent Samples (:numref:`fig-ttesthyp`) we assume that both samples are drawn from a normally-distributed population; but the alternative hypothesis no longer requires the two populations to have equal variance.
+   Graphical illustration of the null and alternative hypotheses assumed by the Welch *t*-test.
+Like the Student *t*-test for Independent Samples (:numref:`fig-ttesthyp`) we assume that both samples are drawn from a normally-distributed population; but the alternative hypothesis no longer requires the two populations to have equal variance.